"Scheme-theoretic images" of morphisms of stacks

 To prove the second statement, note that Corollary~\ref{cor:4a and b give 4} shows, under the given hypotheses on $\cF$, that $\cF$ furthermore satisfies Axiom~[4].
-Theorem~\ref{thm: Artin representability} then shows that $\cF$ is an algebraic stack, locally of finite presentation over $\cF$.
-Its diagonal $\Delta: \cF \to \cF\times_S \cF$ is quasi-compact, by hypothesis.
-It is also locally of finite presentation, by Lemma~\ref{lem:diagonal}.
-Since the target of $\Delta$ satisfies~[1], and since locally Noetherian schemes are necessarily quasi-separated, a simple limit argument then shows that $\Delta$ is quasi-separated as well.
-Thus $\cF$ is quasi-separated. \end{proof}
+Theorem~\ref{thm: Artin representability} then shows that $\cF$ is an algebraic stack, locally of finite presentation over $S$. \end{proof}

 Example~\ref{ex: line with infinitely many nodes} shows that the condition on the diagonal of $\cF$ is necessary in order to deduce that a stack satisfying [1], [2], [3], [4a], and [4b] is algebraic.